 Changes in the expected level of usage and technological development could impact the economic useful lives and the residual values of these assets, therefore future depreciation charges could be revised.

-The carrying amount of property, plant and equipment and investment property are disclosed in Note 5 and Note 7.
+The carrying amount of property, plant and equipment is disclosed in Note 5.

 (b) Measurement Of Right-of-use Assets And Lease Liabilities